 Within the wide range of space flight matters, the interest of this lab is focused on the following subjects.

-Space tethers exhibit a complex motion.
+The exhibit is a complex motion.
 The strong coupling between attitude and orbital dynamics explains this behavior.
-Therefore, missions involving space tethers require a thoughtful analysis.
+Therefore, missions involving space tethers require thoughtful analysis.

 - Current collection computation